Teach your Sales Team to Solve Their Own Problems-- So You Don't Have To

-It's because they're so busy being the chief problem solver.
 Part of the problem is that they're still doing a lot of their reps’ job for them.
-They never met a rep’s problem that they didn't want to solve, and they can't help but take the bait and jump into the problem solver mode.
-Most managers grew up as reps, and they find it hard to resist jumping back onto the playing field.
+They have never met a problem that they didn't want to solve, and they can't help but take the bait from their reps and jump into a problem-solver mode.

-These are the kinds of things that we hear every day, every week from our reps.
-As I mentioned, most sales managers grew up as top performing salespeople.
-And often, they have their own opinion on how to solve a sales problem.
-Well, the issue with that is it often gets in the way of the rep’s learning to do it themselves.
+Most sales managers grew up as top-performing salespeople, so they have their own opinion on how to solve a sales problem.
+Unfortunately, it often gets in the way of the rep’s learning to do it themselves.